dlramirez2/EncryptionAssigment/README.md

 * Using a python source code, I created a script that takes in three parameters, a path to a public key file, a path to a ciphertext file, and a path to a file enumerating possible messages.
 When the scrip is executed, the identified message should be printed.

-* For the second section of this part, I was tasked to use padding when encrypting the message.
+* For the second section of this part, I was tasked to write a script that uses/adds padding to an encrypted message.
+This script only takes in as a parameter a path to the file containing the cypertext.